ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL. To see other pages, use the menu.

 The goal of induction therapy is a complete remission (CR), which means that the blood counts have returned to normal, the leukemia cannot be seen when a bone marrow sample is examined under the microscope, and the signs and symptoms of the ALL are gone.
 More than 95% of children and 75% to 80% of adults with ALL will have a CR.

-However, small amounts of leukemia can remain after treatment even if it cannot be seen with a microscope, and it is necessary to give additional therapy to prevent the ALL from coming back.
-Techniques can be used to find small amounts of leukemia, called minimal residual disease (MRD), and these are used to help predict a patient’s prognosis and guide treatment options.
+However, small amounts of leukemia can remain after treatment even if it cannot be seen with a microscope.
+For this reason, it is necessary to give additional therapy to prevent the ALL from coming back.
+Techniques can be used to find small amounts of leukemia, called minimal residual disease (MRD).
+These are used to help predict a patient’s prognosis and guide treatment options.

 Remission consolidation or intensification therapy.
-This stage of therapy refers to the use of different drugs given in doses similar to or higher than the doses used to achieve remission.
+This stage of therapy involves the use of a combination of drugs which may have different doses than those used to achieve remission.
+Some drugs may be the same as what was given during remission induction therapy, and other drugs that were not used may be given.
 Depending on the subtype of the ALL, the doctor may recommend several courses of consolidation therapy.

 Remission maintenance or continuation therapy.
-Treatment is given both orally and by IV over a two-year to three-year period to keep the ALL from returning.
+Treatment is given both orally and by IV over a 2-year to 3-year period to keep the ALL from returning.
 These drugs are usually given in lower doses and have fewer side effects.

 Central nervous system (CNS) prophylaxis (preventive treatment).
 This is the use of drugs, given directly in the spinal fluid by spinal tap (lumbar puncture; see Diagnosis ) and/or by vein, to prevent the leukemia from spreading from the blood to the brain or spinal cord.
-This treatment may be given in combination with radiation therapy to the head.
+This treatment may be given in combination with radiation therapy to the head and spine.

 Re-induction chemotherapy.
-This stage is used to treat ALL if it has come back after treatment.
+This stage is used to treat ALL if it has come back after treatment or if a person still has signs of ALL after remission induction therapy.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.